-- -Pupils in G26, G27 exit via the RE corridor - -Pupils in Drama exit via the side doors near the altar. - -Pupils in Art and FT exit via the corridor unless going to N Block in which case they use the exit at the bottom of the Art/FT corridor. - -Pupils in G7, G8 exit left or right or across the courtyard for F12, F19, G26, G27 or N Block - -Pupils in G13, G5, G6 enter and exit via the external doors.
-If moving to N Block they walk around the outside of school and use the N Block external doors to enter.
+- Pupils in G26 and G27 exit via the RE corridor - Pupils in Drama enter and exit via the Sandwich Room

+- Pupils in Art and FT exit via the corridor and the external doors at the bottom of the Art/FT corridor. - Pupils in G7, G8 exit left or right or across the courtyard. - Pupils in G4, G5, G6 and G13 enter and exit via the external doors.